rpcpool/yellowstone-faithful/README.md

 The archive is currently under development.
 There will be two main ways to access the archive during its development phase:

 1. Via Filecoin: Through collaboration with Protocol Labs and a Filplus allocation we are uploading all historical data to Filecoin.
 From here, any user can access the full histortical archive verifiably and freely from the Filecoin network.
 This is helpful as a way to test retreivals and fetch individual transactions.
-2. Bulk transfer: If you want to start testing full epoch archives, we can provide you with access to a storage bucket from where you can pull the epoch archives
+2. Bulk transfer: If you want to start testing full epoch archives, we can provide you with access to a storage bucket from where you can pull the epoch archives.

 ## Tooling